patriksimurka/scrambler_extension/README.md

-A chrome extension that scrables all words on a website
+A chrome extension that scrambles all words on a website